cvanheer/cvanheer/README.md

 ### Hello there 👋
 I am a slow-burning PhD student and statistical consultant / computational modeller.
+I am broadly interested in modelling uncertainty in natural phenomena and health related processes, and I enjoy my work most when it helps other people.
 - 🧠 I’m currently working on finishing my PhD on how the brain deals with uncertainty in the Melbourne School of Psychological Sciences at The University of Melbourne.
 - 📫 How to reach me: christinavanheer@gmail.com
 - 😄 Pronouns: she/her